ffcccc/kedro/README.md

 [![OpenSSF Best Practices](https://bestpractices.coreinfrastructure.org/projects/6711/badge)](https://bestpractices.coreinfrastructure.org/projects/6711)

+## Why this fork?

+Kedro seems a promising environment for the ML community.
+So the purpose of this repo is to implement some new features with respect to the original modular approach.

 ## What is Kedro?

 Kedro is an open-source Python framework to create reproducible, maintainable, and modular data science code.
 It uses software engineering best practices to help you build production-ready data engineering and data science pipelines.